In this guide, we’ll explain the factors that matter when setting up your internet for gaming in simple, beginner-friendly terms.

 Assuming that you’re using cable or fiber and the gaming servers are somewhere in North America, this shouldn’t be a huge problem but it can become more and more of a problem the farther away a gaming server is and particularly, if it’s at the end of some shoddy infrastructure.

 You can’t do much about this except try and pick games that are served locally to you.
-Fortunately, 99% of games have North American servers with edge network locations in data centers near customers, as North America remains the most lucrative gaming market in the world and California has no shortage of data centers.
+Fortunately, 99% of games have North American servers with edge network locations in data centers near customers, as North America remains the most lucrative gaming market in the world.

 Watch out for data caps